naltamura/ExamGenius/README.md

 # ExamGenius

-ExamGenius - Test Generation Tool
+ExamGenius - assignment Generation Tool

-ExamGenius is a Python script that serves as a Test Generation Tool, allowing users to create randomized tests in PDF format based on a set of questions.
+ExamGenius is a Python script that serves as a assignment Generation Tool, allowing users to create randomized assignments in PDF format based on a set of questions.
 The tool offers a graphical user interface (GUI) for easy interaction.
 Features:

     Select a questions file.
-    Specify the number of tests to generate.
+    Specify the number of assignments to generate.
-    Set the number of questions per test.
+    Set the number of questions per assignment.
-    Enter a custom test name.
+    Enter a custom assignment name.
-    Choose a date for the test.
+    Choose a date for the assignment.
-    Generate randomized tests in PDF format.
+    Generate randomized assignments in PDF format.

 ### How to Use:
 1. Launch ExamGenius.